bjssacademy/advanced-tdd/chapter06/chapter06.md

 - Remove that test
 - Repeat for all tests related to that feature

-By using a systematic approach, we can deletea feature in small steps, hopefully missing nothing.
+By using a systematic approach, we can delete a feature in small steps, hopefully missing nothing.

 ### When to change tests